 While an AI detector focuses on authorship patterns, a plagiarism checker compares your text against existing content.
 It scans online sources, academic databases, publications, and sometimes proprietary archives to see if your work matches or closely resembles other work.

-How JustDone’s Tools Fit Into This
+How JustDone’s Tools Can Help

 I’ve helped students prepare final thesis drafts this way.
 They’d use the AI detector to identify risky sections, run those sections through the humanizer, then check the revised paper for plagiarism.
 The result wasn’t just compliant; it also sounded more personal, more like the student’s own academic voice.